tjvantoll/articles/hackster/kid-tracker/article.md

 My custom tracker takes GPS readings every five minutes and displays them on a map.
 Additionally, the tracker includes a button that kids can press to send their location to a parent over SMS.

-In this article I’ll show you how I built my own custom GPS tracker, and teach you how you can replicate some (or all) of this setup for yourself.
+In this article I’ll show you how I built my own custom GPS tracker, and teach you how you can replicate some (or all!) of this setup yourself.
 Let’s get started.

 ## Step #1: Assemble the hardware